Mastodon

 virsh list

-Because you’re a devops, you will want to use the ocmmand line to manage virtual machines:
+Because you’re a devops, you will want to use the command line to manage virtual machines or use scripts for this process.
+A bash script in a git or fossil repository is a first step to establishing infrastructure sa code

 sudo virt-install \